 Birds.
 Habitats associated with coastal inlets (e.g., intertidal flats, sand spits, shoals, and small islands) are especially important to migrating shorebirds (Harrington 2008).
 Bogue Inlet and Beaufort Inlet both provide important foraging and roosting habitat for large numbers of migrating and wintering shorebirds.
-Rice et al. (2008) documented the seasonal abundance and distribution of non-breeding shorebirds at Bogue Inlet.
+Rice and Cameron (2008) documented the seasonal abundance and distribution of non-breeding shorebirds at Bogue Inlet.
 Weekly surveys of habitat use and behavior (e.g., foraging, breeding, resting, etc.) were conducted from 2003 through 2008 documenting 28 shorebird species at Bogue Inlet (Table 4.2).
-Surveys documented the use of intertidal flats and the ebb and flood shoals by these shorebirds, specifically in the vicinity of the western end of Bear Island.
-These habitats are likely vital foraging and roosting habitats.
-The six most abundant shorebirds were dunlin (C. alpina), short-billed dowitcher (Limnodromus griseus), sanderling, semipalmated plover (C. pusilla), black-bellied plover, and western sandpiper (C. mauri).
-Collectively, these species accounted for 85% of the total number of shorebird observations at Bogue Inlet.
-Dunlins and short-billed dowitchers were most abundant during winter months.
-Semipalmated plovers and black-bellied plovers were generally most abundant during fall migration, although significant numbers were also observed during spring and winter.
-Numbers of western sandpipers and sanderlings varied by season and year, but were generally highest during fall and winter months.
-Overall shorebird abundance was generally highest during December and January, due in large part to the presence of large numbers of dunlin and short-billed dowitchers during the winter months.
-Shorebird numbers also peaked during spring and fall migration periods.
-Overall abundance was lowest during the months of June and July.
+Surveys documented the use of intertidal flats and the ebb and flood shoals by these shorebirds, specifically in the vicinity of the western

+Table 4.2.
+Annual shorebird counts at Bogue Inlet.